Chillagoe Caves Experience

 Getting to Chillagoe is accessible by road and is known for its vast stretches of stunning Savannah land.
 The drive along the Wheelbarrow Way takes you through rich farmlands and wooded Savannah country.
 It truly gives you a taste of what tropical outback is like within doorsteps of Cairns.
 The road trip from Cairns to Chillagoe is 205km.
 Starting my road trip in Cairns, I crossed the Great Dividing Range (called Kuranda Range), passing Henry Ross Lookout, the Rainforestation nature park, the beautiful Kuranda village and continued to Mareeba, passing Speewah and Koah, on Kennedy Highway.

-After Dimbulah, the road which is officially called Burke Development Road, I continued my drive west along the road to my next place, Petford.
-It is a very tiny place with a population of 32 residents.
+After Dimbulah, the road which is officially called Burke Development Road, I continued my drive west along the road to Petford, a very tiny place with a population of 32 residents.
 The locality takes its name from the railway station named after John, Joseph Petford, an official of the Queensland Railway Department for many years.

-From Petford if you turn south, there is a side trip to Emuford, Irvinebank and Wtsonville that will take you all the way to the township of Herberton.
-After Petford, I continued my drive west along Burke Development Road to my next township west, Almaden.
-It is a small community with the population of 71 residents.
+From Petford, there is a side trip south to Emuford, Irvinebank and Wtsonville that will take you all the way to the township of Herberton.
+After Petford, I continued my drive west along Burke Development Road to Almaden, a small community with the population of just 71 residents.
 This tiny township have another historical railway station and the pub – Railway Hotel.
 The places like Almaden, Petford and Emuford are all linked by the Etheridge railway, which welcomes the Savannahlander train on its weekly run from Cairns via Almaden and Mt Surprise to Forsayth.

 From west of Almaden, I continued my journey to my final destination – the outback township of Chillagoe.
 On entering the Chillagoe region, a dramatic landscape created by massive limestone bluffs and rock formations greets travellers.
 The road is well maintained and the road to Chillagoe is gravel but the last 20km of the road close to Chillagoe are sealed and travellers should be on the lookout for cattle and horse which wander freely across the unfenced road.
 At times, you drive on dirt road and you’ll need a car that is reasonable at handling dirt roads.
 They can be rough at times but don’t require a 4WD.